Summary

 - 1

-What specific reactions does Ibarra receive when he enters the party, and what do these reactions tell us about his father's reputation?
+What specific reactions does Ibarra's arrival trigger in different people at the party, and what do these reactions tell us about his family's reputation?

 analysis • surface - 2